Soheab/alexflipnote.py/README.md

 ### Update: 03/05/2021

-A change on 03/05/2021 has made the following endpoints (with related method) not require and form of Authorization
+A change on 03/05/2021 has made the following endpoints (with related method) not require a token anymore:
-anymore:

 - `/colour/<hex>` | `.colour()`
 - `/colour/image/<hex>` | `.colour_image()`